A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Background

-Prior work tends to focus on either generalizing across individuals or generalizing across tasks.
-Many algorithms employed a leave-one-subject-out cross-validation strategy to validate generalization across individuals (e.g.,~\cite{albuquerque2019cross, guo2021eye, hefron2017deep, novak2015workload}); however, generalizing across tasks, either known or unknown, is rarely evaluated.
-Algorithms specifically developed to generalize across tasks have received increased attention, and are typically referred to as \emph{cross-task workload estimation} algorithms~\cite{appel2021cross}.
-Much of this work evaluated an existing algorithm's ability to generalize across tasks, but those algorithms did not achieve either a \(\geq 80\%\) accuracy, or a \(\leq\) 5 RMSE on arbitrary tasks (e.g.,~\cite{appel2021cross, baldwin2012adaptive, besson2012bayesian, boring2020continuous, walter2013using}).
-Thus, these algorithms are sensitive, but not generalizable.
-Other algorithms achieved \(\geq 80\%\) accuracy across tasks, but only perform binary classification (e.g.,~\cite{dimitrakopoulos2017task, kakkos2021eeg, zhang2018learning}); thus, failing to meet the generalizability criterion.
+Prior work tends to focus on generalizing across individuals.
+Many algorithms employed a leave-one-subject-out cross-validation strategy to validate generalization across individuals \citep[e.g.,][]{albuquerque2019cross, guo2021eye, heard2019diagnostic, hefron2017deep, novak2015workload}; however, generalizing across tasks, either known or unknown, is rarely evaluated.
+Algorithms specifically developed to generalize across tasks have received increased attention, and are typically referred to as \emph{cross-task workload estimation} algorithms \citep{appel2021cross}.
+Many of these efforts evaluated an existing algorithm's ability to generalize across tasks, but those algorithms did not achieve either a \(\geq 80\%\) accuracy, or a \(\leq\) 5 RMSE on arbitrary tasks \citep[e.g.,][]{appel2021cross, baldwin2012adaptive, besson2012bayesian, boring2020continuous, walter2013using}.
+Thus, these algorithms exhibit sensitivity, but not generalizability.
+Other algorithms achieved \(\geq 80\%\) accuracy across tasks, but only perform binary classification \citep[e.g.,][]{dimitrakopoulos2017task, kakkos2021eeg, zhang2018learning}; thus, failing to meet the generalizability criterion.

-A support vector machine-based workload estimation algorithm that uses Recursive Feature Elimination to optimize the input features was shown to estimate cognitive workload on arbitrary tasks~\cite{ke2015towards}.
-This method achieved \(<\) 1.0 mean squared error on cross-task workload estimation.
-Similar methods were developed by Guan et al.~\cite{guan2022eeg} and Zhou et al.~\cite{zhou2022cross}.
-Additionally, deep learning techniques (e.g., attention mechanisms) that estimate workload have shown promise~\cite{taori2022cross}.
-However, the majority of existing methods focus solely on cognitive workload and rely on high data volumes from a static sensor (i.e., EEG~\cite{ji2023cross, guan2023cross, wen2023cross}).
+Some support vector machine-based workload estimation algorithms have achieved achieved \(<\) 1.0 mean squared error on cross-task workload estimation \citep{guan2022eeg, ke2015towards, zhou2022cross}.
+Deep learning techniques (e.g., attention mechanisms) that estimate workload have also shown promise \citep{taori2022cross}.
+However, the majority of existing methods focus solely on cognitive workload and rely on high data volumes from complex or environmentally embedded sensors \citep[e.g.,][]{ji2023cross, guan2023cross, wen2023cross}.
 Thus, none of the methods are viable for use in dynamic, uncertain environments.